Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Homogeneous -Laguerre polynomials and -partial differential equation

-In order to prove Theorem \ref{thLn}, we need the following fundamental property of several complex variables (see \cite[p.
-5]{M1984}. \begin{proposition} If $f(x_1, x_2, \cdots, x_k)$ is analytic at the origin $(0, 0, \ldots, 0)\in\mathbb{C}^k$, then, $f$ can be expanded in an absolutely and uniformly convergent power series,
+It follows from (\ref{eq4}) that ${\rm LHS=RHS}$. \end{proof} In order to prove Theorem \ref{thLn}, we need the following proposition (for example, see \cite[p.5]{M1984}). \begin{proposition} If $f(x_1, x_2, \cdots, x_k)$ is analytic at the origin $(0, 0, \ldots, 0)\in\mathbb{C}^k$, then, $f$ can be expanded in an absolutely and uniformly convergent power series,

-\end{proposition} The principal result of this section is the following expansion theorem for the analytic functions in several variables.